kgsensei/BlooketHack/README.md

 Gives free correct answers to the current question in the console.
 - 100% Free & Open Source
 - Works on most game modes:
-- a.
-Gold Quest
+- - Gold Quest
-- b.
-Tower Defense
+- - Tower Defense
-- c.
-Café
+- - Café
-- d.
-Factory
+- - Factory
-- e.
-Racing
+- - Racing
-- f.
-Classic
+- - Classic
 - Easy to use
 - Undetectable (So Far)